pixelnest/pixelnest.github.io/tutorials/2d-game-unity/index.md

 # Unity

 [Unity3D][unity_link] is a popular and complete solution to create multiplatform video games.
-This tutorial assumes that you are _at least a bit familiar_ with the tools and the engine.
+This tutorial assumes that you are _at least a bit familiar_ with a programming language.
+Knowing the tools and the engine is a _plus_, but is not necessary.

 This tutorial is made with the Unity 4.3 **FREE** version.